FORT INDIANTOWN GAP, Pa. —

-Marines with 6th Engineer Support Battalion, 4th Marine Logistics Group, are partnering with British army engineers from the 131 Commando Squadron during Exercise Red Dagger that began here May 12.
+Marines with 6th Engineer Support Battalion, 4th Marine Logistics Group, are partnering with British engineers from the 131 Commando Squadron during Exercise Red Dagger that began here May 12.

 The reserve Marines supporting this fifth iteration of training are based out of five locations: Portland, Oregon; Battle Creek, Michigan; Peoria, Illinois; Folsom, Pennsylvania; and Millington, Tennessee.